 Transport Refrigeration Unit (TRU) Regulation

-• Refrigerants: As of December 31, 2022, new TRUs must use refrigerants with a Global Warming Potential (GWP) less than 2,200.
+- Refrigerants: As of December 31, 2022, all new TRUs must use refrigerants with a Global Warming Potential (GWP) less than 2,200.

-• Emission Standards: Model year 2023 and newer TRUs are required to meet lower particulate emission standards in line with U.S. Environmental Protection Agency (EPA) regulations.
+- Emission Standards: TRUs manufactured in model year 2023 or later must meet stricter particulate emission standards aligned with U.S. Environmental Protection Agency (EPA) regulations.

-• TRU Owner Reporting: TRU owners must report all TRUs operating in California to CARB, pay operating fees, and affix compliance labels every three years.
+- TRU Owner Reporting: TRU owners must report all TRUs operating in California to CARB, pay operational fees, and affix CARB compliance labels to their units every three years.

 CARB Regulations in 2025 and Beyond